Peru Travel

 Immunization Requirements

-Depending on where you are traveling to Peru from, certain vaccinations may be recommended or even required.
-For more information on the vaccinations, you will need to consider when traveling to Peru, please see the detailed information I provided below.
-If you have additional questions on vaccinations, the Centers for Disease Control (CDC) webpage for Peru vaccination recommendations is a great resource.
+Depending on where you are traveling to Peru, certain vaccinations may be recommended or even required.
+For more information on the vaccinations you will need to consider when traveling to Peru, please see the detailed information I provided below.

-• Typhoid (either a shot, which is good for 2 years or live virus pill, which is good for 4 years).
+• Typhoid (either a shot, which is good for 2 years, or a live virus pill, which is good for 4 years).

 • Yellow Fever – The Yellow Fever vaccination is not required to enter Peru.
-However, if you are also traveling within the regions of Amazonas, Loreto, Madre de Dios, San Martin and Ucayali, Puno, Cusco, Junín, Pasco, and Huánuco it is recommended that you get the Yellow Fever vaccination.
-Please see the Centers for Disease Control (CDC) map of the areas where a Yellow Fever vaccination is recommended for more detail.
+However, if you are also traveling within the regions of Amazonas, Loreto, Madre de Dios, San Martín, Ucayali, Puno, Cusco, Junín, Pasco, and Huánuco, it is recommended that you get the Yellow Fever vaccination.
+Please see the Centers for Disease Control (CDC) map of the areas where a Yellow Fever vaccination is recommended for more details.

 • Hepatitis A & B (if you haven’t had them).